jeanbaptistemora/fluidattacks-universe2/airs/front/content/blog/chat-with-correa/index.md

 1. [*Phishing*](../phishing/).
 [It still makes it to the ranks](https://www.thesslstore.com/blog/the-top-9-cyber-security-threats-that-will-ruin-your-day/).
-    Even with `ML`-based recognition on email providers, browsers extensions, and endpoint software protections against this threat, nothing reduces to a great deal the odds of falling to well crafted phishing communications.
+    Even with `ML`-based recognition on email providers, browser extensions, and endpoint software protections against this threat, nothing reduces to a great deal the odds of falling to well crafted phishing communications.
 Human psychology at play.